devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 11: Deploy full stack Phonebook application to internet.

 **Goal**: Make configuration in frontend and backend files to deploy the entire application to internet.

+## Step 12: Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.

+\*\*Goal: Create a cloud-based MongoDB database and create a `mongo.js` file to save and fetch objects for the Phonebook app.